devaajanne/weathertwin/README.md

 This is the repository for the server-side application.
 For the client-side repository, see here: [Weather Twin client](https://github.com/devaajanne/weathertwin-client).

 ## About the project
+Enter a location - your own city perhaps - and see where in the world is there a city that is experiencing the same weather at the moment!

 Weather Twin is a hobby project alongside my studies.
 I wanted to learn more about back and front end development and deepen my knowledge about the technologies used in the project.
 I also wanted to create an application that requires no log-in so that the app is simple, easy to use, and hopefully fun as well!

 ## Deployment